rickbergfalk/postgrator/readme.md

 - Postgrator connection can be closed via postgrator.endConnection
 - Updated database drivers to latest versions
 - refactored db client abstraction so that it's easier to understand

+## What Postgrator is doing

+When first run against your database, *Postgrator will create a table called schemaversion.* Postgrator relies on this table to track what version the database is at.

+Postgrator automatically determines whether it needs to go "up" or "down", and will update the schemaversion table accordingly.
+If the database is already at the version specified to migrate to, Postgrator does nothing.

+If a migration fails, Postgrator will stop running any further migrations.
+It is up to you to migrate back down to the version you started at if you are running several migration scripts.
+Because of this, keep in mind how you write your SQL - You may (or may not) want to write your SQL defensively (ie, check for pre-existing objects before you create new ones).